mfDK/foodtruck_app/Readme.md

 * geocoder
 * boostrap

+Then run `rails server` in the terminal to start the app.

 ## Usage
 Get started by scrolling down the page and creating an account.
 After you make an account you automatically get redirected to your account page.
 Click on the **Get Location** button.
 This will determine if there are food trucks near your location and display the food truck locations inside red circles.
 If you are within 2 miles of the truck locations, you can select the truck.
 This will bring to the order page, where you can place an order for 15 minute delivery via a drone.